Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

-The generative model is called the System A, and RDE is adopted to describe the system evolution procedure.
-We introduce an auxiliary model to solve inverse procedure problems also, this auxiliary model just is defined as reduction model (System B).
+The generative model is called System A, and RDE is adopted to describe the system evolution procedure.
+We also introduce an auxiliary model, defined as the reduction model (System B), to solve the inverse procedure problems.